adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 ## Avoiding those pits

 Let's make a few baseline statements:
-1. Using an IP in the private address space as the "real" client IP is never the right choice.
+1. Using an IP in the private address space as the "real" client IP is never the right choice[^4].
 2. Using a value that's not actually an IP address is never the right choice.
 3. In the absence of chicanery, the leftmost non-private, non-invalid IP is the closest we can come to the "real" client IP.
 (Henceforth, "leftmost-ish".)
 4. The only client IP that we can _trust_ is the first one added by a (reverse) proxy that we control.
 (Henceforth, "rightmost-ish".)

+[^4]: A redditor [points out](https://old.reddit.com/r/programming/comments/t7lxeb/the_perils_of_the_real_client_ip_or_all_the_wrong/hzits6h/) that if you're running a server for internal usage, and you want to know the originating internal IP, then you _do_ want an IP in the private address space.
+Which is true.
+So if that scenario applies to you, modify the algorithm accordingly (i.e., remove the "non-private" checks).

 The leftmost-ish is usually going to be the most "real", while the rightmost-ish is going to be the most trustworthy.
 So which IP should you use?
 It depends on what you're going to do with it.